ibm-cloud-docs/key-protect/concepts/key-states.md

 After you add a key to the service, use the {{site.data.keyword.keymanagementserviceshort}} dashboard or the {{site.data.keyword.keymanagementserviceshort}} REST APIs to view the last time the key was transitioned.

-For audit purposes, you can also monitor the activity trail for a key by integrating {{site.data.keyword.keymanagementserviceshort}} with [{{site.data.keyword.at_full_notm}}](/docs/activity-tracker?topic=activity-tracker-getting-started){: external}.
-After both services are provisioned and running, activity events are generated and automatically collected in a {{site.data.keyword.at_full_notm}} log when you perform actions on keys in {{site.data.keyword.keymanagementserviceshort}}.
+For audit purposes, you can also monitor the activity trail for a key by integrating {{site.data.keyword.keymanagementserviceshort}} with [{{site.data.keyword.logs_full_notm}}](/docs/cloud-logs){: external}.
+After both services are provisioned and running, events are generated and automatically collected in a {{site.data.keyword.logs_full_notm}} log when you perform actions on keys in {{site.data.keyword.keymanagementserviceshort}}.